 On Thursday, August 27th, 2020, the Program on Extremism at George Washington University in conjunction with the Global Network on Extremism and Technology hosted a virtual event exploring the GIFCT's approach to balancing its counter-terrorism responsibilities with its commitments to transparency and free expression.
 This panel brought together representatives of social media companies, academic researchers of the use of the internet by terrorist groups, and experts on platform governance.

 The event began with introductory remarks from GIFCT Executive Director Nicholas J. Rasmussen.
 Following this was a discussion moderated by Program on Extremism Senior Research Fellow Bennett Clifford.
 The panelists included:

-Dina Hussein, Counter Terrorism Policy Manager, Facebook
+- Dina Hussein, Counter Terrorism Policy Manager at Facebook

 - Evelyn Douek, Lecturer on Law and S.J.D.
 Candidate at Harvard Law School and Affiliate Berkman Klein Center For Internet & Society